MSPaintIDE/MSPaintIDE/README.md

 The way the MS Paint IDE works, is it is an application running separate from MS Paint.
 You input some locations for things like input image, output image location, compile to folder, etc. Once you save your code to MS Paint, you click **Compile/Execute** and the program uses a custom [OCR](https://en.wikipedia.org/wiki/Optical_character_recognition) implementation designed specially for MS Paint and code, then syntax highlights it, and then uses Java's JDK to compile the code and execute it.
 All output from the compiler and application compiled are outputed via images.

 ## Usage Tutorial
+There is now an installation and demo video, for anything not explained fully here, or just for those who want to see the IDE in action: [https://www.youtube.com/watch?v=eyH4aXlB1Js](https://www.youtube.com/watch?v=eyH4aXlB1Js)

 MS Paint IDE can be used in two different ways.
 You can either just run the jar (Following the instructions below), or you can run the installer as administrator, which provides a much cleaner way of using the program, and also allows you to right click any text file and edit it with MS Paint.

 ### With the Installer